chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ## Connect Chef Infra Servers to Chef Automate

-{{< note >}} Check the article [Adding the Chef Infra Server view to Chef Automate UI](https://community.progress.com/s/article/Adding-Chef-Infra-server-view-to-Chef-Automate-UI) to see the method to automate the process of adding the Chef Infra Server view to Chef Automate UI. {{< /note >}}
+{{< note >}} To know more about the method to automate the process of adding the Chef Infra Server view to Chef Automate UI, see [Adding the Chef Infra Server view to Chef Automate UI](https://community.progress.com/s/article/Adding-Chef-Infra-server-view-to-Chef-Automate-UI) article. {{< /note >}}

 The _Chef Infra Server_ panel starts with an empty list of servers.